photokandyStudios/gbible/readme.md

 ===============================

-*NOTE*: We're on the App Store now: http://itunes.apple.com/us/app/greek-interlinear-bible/id520000138?mt=8
+*NOTE*: We're on the App Store now: http://itunes.apple.com/us/app/greek-interlinear-bible/id520000138?mt=8 *NOTE*: Version 1.1 has been submitted to Apple for review.
+If all goes well, it should hit the store sometime around 1/23/2013.

 Project code for the Greek Interlinear Bible for iOS.
 This code is COPYRIGHT (C) 2012 photoKandy Studios LLC.
 Portions of the code are under different licenses, see https://github.com/photokandyStudios/gbible/wiki/Third-Party-Components.